mhinne/BNQD/README.md

 In this repository, we provide the implementation of a Bayesian non-parametric model-comparison-based take on QED, called BNQD.
 It quantifies (the presence of) an effect using a Bayes factor and and Bayesian model averaged posterior distribution.
 For basic usage, see the demo.py script, and for slightly more intricate examples, see the empirical examples and simulations.

+The current implementation of BNQD depends on [GPy](https://github.com/SheffieldML/GPy).

 ## Literature

 * Max Hinne, Marcel van Gerven and Luca Ambrogioni, 2019.
 Causal inference using Bayesian non-parametric quasi-experimental design.
 ArXiv: https://arxiv.org/abs/1911.06722.